seanbaxter/DirectXShaderCompiler/docs/ExceptionHandling.rst

 *type* of exception thrown.
 The selector is then used to determine which *catch* should actually process the exception.

-LLVM Code Generation
+LLVM37 Code Generation
 ====================

 From a C++ developer's perspective, exceptions are defined in terms of the ``throw`` and ``try``/``catch`` statements.
-In this section we will describe the implementation of LLVM exception handling in terms of C++ examples.
+In this section we will describe the implementation of LLVM37 exception handling in terms of C++ examples.

 Throw
 -----